-Selective Catalytic Reduction is an exhaust after-treatment technology targeting NO_x emissions in diesel vehicles.
+Selective Catalytic Reduction is an exhaust aftertreatment technology targeting NOx emissions in diesel vehicles.
 The technology has been used for several years by the automotive industry to meet Euro IV, V and VI NOx engine emission standards for heavy duty vehicles, and more recently Euro 6 light duty vehicles.
 There are currently SCR retrofit systems available for buses, coaches and refuse collection vehicles, with truck solutions under development.
 There are approximately 8000 diesel buses fitted with retrofit SCR system in England.
-Retrofit suppliers Baumot and HJS Emission Technology are assessing the potential for SCR systems for vans and black cabs.
+Retrofit suppliers including HJS Emission Technology are assessing the potential for SCR systems for vans and black cabs.

 The system injects urea (AdBlue©) into the exhaust stream of a diesel engine which passes through a special catalyst (Figure 5).
-The urea sets off a chemical reaction that converts oxides of nitrogen (NO_x) into nitrogen and water vapour that are then expelled through the vehicle tailpipe, with some small amounts of Nitrous Oxide (N_2O) produced.
+The urea sets off a chemical reaction that converts oxides of nitrogen (NOx) into nitrogen and water vapour that are then expelled through the vehicle tailpipe, with some small amounts of Nitrous Oxide (N2O) produced.
 The SCR system is commonly fitted after a Diesel Particulate Filter (DPF) that traps particulate matter emissions.
 The effective operation of SCR systems is highly dependent by exhaust gas temperature.
-The temperature window for urea injection in the SCR system is typically 200-450°C but can be as low as 150°C. The Baumot "BNOx" system is an alternative dry system that converts urea into an ammonia gas prior to injection into the exhaust.
+The temperature window for urea injection in the SCR system is typically 200- 450°C but can be as low as 150°C. There are also alternative dry systems that convert urea into an ammonia gas prior to injection into the exhaust.
 The production of ammonia gas takes place in a separate generator thus enabling the direct dosing of NH3 at temperatures down as low as 150°C.

-An alternative delivery mechanism for ammonia has been developed by Amminex Emissions Technology which uses ammonia absorbed into a complex salt rather than urea liquid.
-Heating coils are used to generate the ammonia allowing for NO_x conversions at lower exhaust gas temperatures.
+An alternative delivery mechanism for ammonia has been developed which uses ammonia absorbed into a complex salt rather than urea liquid.
+Heating coils are used to generate the ammonia allowing for NOx conversions at lower exhaust gas temperatures.
 An innovative feature of this system is that the ammonia is stored in cylinders which can be easily replaced when depleted and refilled by the supplier.

-Temperature, the amount of urea, injection design and catalyst activity are the main factors that determine actual NO_x reduction.
+Temperature, the amount of urea, injection design and catalyst activity are the main factors that determine actual NOx reduction.
 Control systems are built into the SCR system to ensure ammonia emissions from incomplete reactions (ammonia slip) is minimised.
 SCR technology has been developed over many decades, with over 8,000 buses operating in the UK with retrofit SCR systems.